 - A dream goal is a collection of daily goals.

-- Creating recess is key to a life rich in creativity, collaboration and health, regardless of age.
+- Creating recess is key to a life rich in creativity, collaboration, and health, regardless of age.

 How did BIKES start?

 After supporting Kay Barga’s school bicycle rodeos at Edison Elementary of Walla Walla, Washington from 2008 to 2010, I was inspired to develop a youth speaking tour and began sending monthly updates to her classes in 2011-2012.
 I visited Kay’s class that year in December and shared insights from my first year as a North American pro rider.
-The project continued with monthly videos, photos and letters to share behind-the-scenes videos and fun insights from the 2012 season.
-Each student was also gifted with their own name tag sticker for their bicycles or helmets through the kind support of Boise’s Trademark Sign Company and in exchange the class created a fantastic video explaining how they would stay safe on their bicycles!
+The project continued with monthly videos, photos, and letters to share behind-the-scenes videos and fun insights from the 2012 season.
+Each student was also gifted with their own name tag sticker for their bicycles or helmets through the kind support of Boise’s Trademark Sign Company and in exchange, the class created a fantastic video explaining how they would stay safe on their bicycles!
 This all happened the same week as achieving my dream goal of winning the Canadian Criteriums Championships in Lac Magantic, Quebec; A good week to say the least!

-In 2014, the BIKES project’s video series expanded again to partner with a local B.C. professional videographer, Michael Bruno, and create a series of 5 videos that highlight inspiring professionals who are pursing exciting projects in human physiology or earth sciences.
+In 2014, the BIKES project’s video series expanded again to partner with a local B.C. professional videographer, Michael Bruno, and create a series of 5 videos that highlight inspiring professionals who are pursuing exciting projects in human physiology or earth sciences.
 Funded through private donations and a wonderful fundraising event held at Whistler Creekbread Restaurant in December, the 2014 campaign was a really fun experience.

-Since retiring from road racing 2014, my BIKES project has been placed in hiatus as I assist Cycling BC in the creation and implementation of their youth and school programs, iRide.
+Since retiring from road racing in 2014, my BIKES project has been placed on hiatus as I assist Cycling BC in the creation and implementation of their youth and school programs, iRide.
 The iRide program has provided an opportunity that I didn’t have with the BIKES project, to share inspiring experiences with students through cycling with free rental bicycles.
-However it is my experiences from the BIKES project have been instrumental in the success of my posting at Cycling BC and I am therefore forever grateful to all those who helped me during my competitive road racing career and the implementation of the BIKES project from 2011-2014.
+However, it is my experiences from the BIKES project have been instrumental in the success of my posting at Cycling BC and I am therefore forever grateful to all those who helped me during my competitive road racing career and the implementation of the BIKES project from 2011-2014.

 Some of these videos are funny, some of them are “so 2k”, but they also demonstrate how “sometimes, you gotta fake it till you make it.”